currencyft/hlfdocs/unittests/deployChaincodeOnHLF_updated.md

     ```./network.sh up createChannel -c channel1 -ca -s couchdb ```

+2. Compile and deploy the chaincode.

+    - First Install Java version 11.
+    - Then obtain Java version 11 path using this code below.

+    ```/usr/libexec/java_home -V```

+    - The path is as below depending on the java 11 on your machine.

+    ```/Users/peteaston/Library/Java/JavaVirtualMachines/corretto-11.0.21/Contents/Home```

+    - Use the path above as below in the command to compile and deploy the chaincode.

+    - **Note that you must install and use Java 11 in the class path to deploy the chaincode otherwise, you will get error below when calling the contract methods**

     ```JAVA_HOME=/Users/peteaston/Library/Java/JavaVirtualMachines/corretto-11.0.21/Contents/Home ./network.sh deployCC -ccn walletcc -ccp /Users/peteaston/ge/walletcc/walletcc -ccl java -c channel1```

-2. Note that you must install and use Java 11 in the class path to deploy the chaincode otherwise, you will get error below when calling the contract methods
+2.

     ```Error: endorsement failure during invoke. response: status:500 message:"Undefined contract called"```